MeowDada/go-fcache/README.md

 	Close() error
 }
 ```
-In most cases, only `DB.Iter` needs to be invoked to implement a cache replacement algorithm.
+In most cases, only `Pool.Iter` needs to be invoked to implement a cache replacement algorithm.

 ### How to customize a storing backend.
 Every object which implements `backend.Store` interface could be refered as a storing backend.